stanford-gps-lab/mcos/README.md

 # MCOS: Monte Carlo OTAR Simulator #
-This is the code for the Monte Carlo OTAR Simulator
+This is the code for the Monte Carlo OTAR Simulator.

 This is the overall readme that will need a lot more description and detail.
+The template for this readme was written by Adrien Perkins.

 For now, you can find some helpful tips and overview in the following sections: